drone/docs/content/runner/vm/installation.md

 The VM runner is in the Release Candidate phase.
 </div>

-This article explains how to install the runner on Linux.
+This article explains how to install the VM runner on Linux.
 The VM runner is packaged as a minimal Docker image distributed on [DockerHub](https://hub.docker.com/r/drone/drone-runner-aws).

 ## Drivers

-This runner provides support for multiple drivers, please see the links at the bottom of the page or the section "drivers" for their specific setup information.
+This runner provides support for multiple drivers, please see the links at the bottom of the page or the section [drivers]({{< relref "drivers" >}}) for their specific setup information.

-By default we use the Amazon ec2 driver.
+By default we use the [Amazon ec2 driver]({{< relref "drivers/amazon" >}}).

 # Download